Updated for 2025

 It all starts with a laser source, which produces a powerful, consistent light that can be adjusted quickly and with great accuracy.

 The light is then focused and redirected until it reaches a fine point.
 If you have ever started a fire using sunlight and a magnifying glass, you will be familiar with the principle at work here.
-When the light is concentrated enough, it becomes intensely hot, allowing it to cut through the material of your choice.
+When the light is concentrated enough, it becomes intensely hot, allowing it to cut through the manufacturing material of your choice.

 The laser is usually mounted on a gantry system.
-This allows the laser to moves anywhere on an XY axis.
+This allows the laser to move anywhere on an XY axis.
 This means that it can reproduce designs with great accuracy, even if there are large numbers of curves and angles involved.

-That said, not all lasers can produce the same level of detail; some lasers aren't strong enough to cut through metal
+That said, not all lasers can produce the same level of detail; some lasers aren't strong enough to cut through metal.

 At the heart of a CO2 laser is a long, vacuum-sealed tube that is full of gas, mostly carbon dioxide (CO2), with some nitrogen mixed in.
 When this tube is electrified, it excites the gas molecules and creates strong light.

-This light exits one end of the tube and bounces of a series of mirrors.
+This light exits one end of the tube and bounces off a series of mirrors.
 The mirrors redirect the light through a focusing lens.
 The focusing lens concentrates the light to the point where it is very hot.
 The laser can then cut through a range of materials through thermal separation.

-Fiber lasers work in a similar principle to fiber optic lights.
+Fiber lasers work in a similar way to fiber optic lights.
 Light enters a glass tube that is coated with a different type of glass, one that has different reflective properties.
 This causes the light to "bounce" down the tube, amplifying the strength of the light as it goes along.

 The special properties of this light allow it to be much more easily absorbed by reflective materials, like metal.